 b.
-The APA Book of Standards is available from the Extension Office or from the Superintendents.
+The Standard Book is available from the Extension Office or from the Superintendents.

 4. The decision of the Judge is final.

 5. Please read all General Information and Rules, Exhibitor Rules and 4-H Livestock Division Rules, information is included there that is not in this section.